 Special Deals on Buying United Miles

 Promotions typically come around every 1-2 months.
 It is not uncommon for United to offer up to 100% bonus miles (which is equivalent to a 50% discount)!
 But many promotions are targeted and some members may receive different offers to others.

-United’s most recent promotion offers up to an 85% bonus on purchases.
-This offer expires on 27 August 2019 (US central time).
-Here are the bonuses on offer in the latest promo:
+United’s most recent promotion offers up to 100% bonus miles on purchases.
+This offer expires on 19 June 2021 (U.S. Central Time).
+Here are the typical bonus amounts on offer in the latest promo:

 - Buy 15,000 to 39,000 United miles and get 60% bonus miles